Bulandshahr

-Bulandshahr, formerly Baran, is a city and a municipal board in the Bulandshahr district of the Indian state of Uttar Pradesh.
+Bulandshahr, formerly Baran, is a city and a municipal board in Bulandshahr district in the state of Uttar Pradesh, India.

 It is the administrative headquarters of Bulandshahr district and part of Delhi NCR region.
 According to the Government of India, district Bulandshahr is one of the Minority Concentrated Districts of India on the basis of the 2011 census data on population, socio-economic indicators and basic amenities indicators.

 Etymology

 An early history of Bulandshahr and the origin of its name is given by British District magistrate and collector for the Indian Civil Service, Frederic Salmon Growse, in a paper titled "Bulandshahr Antiquities" published in the Journal of the Asiatic Society of Bengal in 1879.
 Bulandshahr was founded as 'Baran' by the king Ahibaran.

 Since it was perched on a highland it came to be known as "high city", (بلند شهر), which translates as Bulandshahr in Persian language during the Mughal era.